Top 15 Aircraft Carriers in the World

 The ship was rebuilt and commissioned for PLAN in September 2012.
-Currently classified as a training ship, Liaoning offers a platform for the Navy to experiment, train and be familiar with aircraft carrier operations.
-Displacing more than 58,000t (full load), Liaoning is capable of carrying around 50 aircraft including fixed-wing planes and helicopters.
+Currently classified as a training ship, Liaoning offers a platform for the Navy to experiment, train and become familiar with aircraft carrier operations.
+Displacing more than 58,000t (full load), Liaoning can carry around 50 aircraft, including fixed-wing planes and helicopters.

-Both carriers are similar in size and use a STOBAR (Short Take-Off But Arrested Recovery) system for the launch and recovery of aircraft.
-However, being constructed in recent years, Shandong features much more advanced technology and noticeable equipment which makes it the lead aircraft carrier for China.
+Both carriers are similar in size and use a STOBAR (Short Take-Off But Arrested Recovery) system to launch and recover aircraft.
+However, being constructed in recent years, Shandong features much more advanced technology and noticeable equipment, which makes it the lead aircraft carrier for China.

-The Shandong measures 305 meters in length and has a beam of 75 meters with a full load displacement of 70,000 tons.
+The Shandong measures 305 meters in length and has a beam of 75 meters with a total load displacement of 70,000 tons.
 It can carry a maximum of 44 aircraft on its deck.

 Russia’s Kuznetsov class aircraft carrier is one of the best aircraft carriers currently in service.
-Currently serving as the flagship of the Russian Navy, the 305m-long Admiral Kuznetsov aircraft carrier with a beam of 72m, has a full load displacement of 58,500t.
-With its multi-role capacity, this heavily armed ship has the potential to serve as an aircraft carrier besides being laced with armaments that make it deadly enough.
+Currently serving as the flagship of the Russian Navy, the 305m-long Admiral Kuznetsov aircraft carrier, with a beam of 72m, has a full load displacement of 58,500t.
+With its multi-role capacity, this heavily armed ship can potentially serve as an aircraft carrier besides being laced with armaments that make it deadly enough.

 As of July 2021, Admiral Kuznetsov is out of service for a repair and refit.
-It was damaged by a falling 70-ton crane from the floating dry dock PD-50 in November 2018 that killed two during the refit.
+A falling 70-ton crane damaged it from the floating dry dock PD-50 in November 2018 that killed two during the refit.
 It is planned to go to an upgrade in June 2022.